osl-incubator/scicookie/docs/guide.md

 Currently, SciCookie allows you to use `Make` and/or `Makim`.

-- [Makim](https://osl-incubator.github.io/makim): Makim is an innovative tool inspired by Make, designed to simplify target and dependency definition through YAML format.
+- [Makim](https://osl-incubator.github.io/makim): Makim is an innovative tool inspired by make, designed to simplify target and dependency definition through YAML format.
 It introduces advanced features such as conditionals, arguments, and dependencies with targeted parameters.
 It also facilitates organized grouping of targets and supports user-defined variables and environment